 When water vapor in the air rises through the atmosphere, the vapor and the air carrying it cool with the increase in altitude.
 When the temperature drops to the dew point, the moisture begins to condense on dust particles carried in the air.

 As the air continues to rise and the temperature drops further, the super-cooled moisture clinging to the particle begins to crystallize.
-The crystalline structure of the snowflake means it will be relatively light for the space it occupies, but eventually, enough ice will form that the flake will begin to fall towards earth.
+The crystalline structure of the snowflake means it will be relatively light for the space it occupies, but eventually, enough ice will form that the flake will begin to fall toward the earth.

 For most of the year, as the flakes fall they go through warmer air causing the ice crystals to melt.
-The melted-crystal will usually continue to fall as liquid rain, although during a thunderstorm it may be blown several times back to a higher altitude where it refreezes to form a hailstone.
+The melted crystal will usually continue to fall as liquid rain, although during a thunderstorm it may be blown several times back to a higher altitude where it refreezes to form a hailstone.
 During the late autumn and winter months, the entire air column is often cold enough that the frozen water remains in crystalline form until it reaches the ground.
 Since the crystal is so light compared to a denser water drop, the flakes may be blown by the wind into drifts.
 The longer snow sits on the ground without melting, the denser it becomes as the crystal is crushed by its own weight and the weight of the snowflakes on top of it.

-The presence of snow contributes to the coldness of the territory since the energy from the sun during the shorter daylight hours in late autumn is reflected away rather than being absorbed by the underlying ground.
+The presence of snow contributes to the coldness of the territory since the energy from the sun during the shorter daylight hours in late autumn weather is reflected away rather than absorbed by the underlying ground.

 Travel in the months between the heat of summer and the bitter cold of winter has its own cautions and considerations.
 Motorists especially need to keep in mind the shortening of daylight hours.
 Twilight comes earlier, and one of the effects of Indian Summer is an increased haziness due to high atmospheric pressures and the lack of wind.
 This can play havoc on a driver’s visibility.

 As the days get shorter the ground absorbs less heat from the sun, and overnight temperatures can drop to the dew point earlier, and continue to fall until the frost point.
-Road surfaces which have not been cleaned may have a slight covering of oil and dirt, and combined with frosty conditions can make traction questionable in the early morning hours.
+Road surfaces that have not been cleaned may have a slight covering of oil and dirt, and combined with frosty conditions can make traction questionable in the early morning hours.
 Crossing mountain passes this time of year calls for extra caution and planning because of the danger of a sudden snowstorm.

 For centuries of human existence, autumn has signaled the need to be prepared for the coming winter.
-Crops had to be harvested and stored, hunters needed to gather and process meat, and individual homesteads needed put in a supply of firewood to get through the winter.
+Crops had to be harvested and stored, hunters needed to gather and process meat, and individual homesteads needed to put in a supply of firewood to get through the winter.
 The same attitude should be part of an autumn traveler’s plans.
 During the hour before and after sunset, try to stay off the road when visibility is at its worst.
 Keep supplies in your vehicle in case you become stuck, in fact, carrying some extra snacks is a good idea for air travel as well because a late autumn blizzard at one hub can affect the entire system.

-Everyone Talks About the Weather…
+Everyone Talks About the Autumn Weather…

 The dog days of summer inevitably give way to the darkness and cold of winter, just as winter fades into the glorious rebirth of spring.
-A terrific way to appreciate the progression of the seasons is to observe your local conditions using weather measuring instruments.
-Mounting a weather station sensor suite outside is a simple addition to your other autumn chores, and being able to track daily conditions as they change can be a lot of fun.
-As winter approaches and you are better used to watching conditions, you will be better able to predict weather changes which will affect your family and their safety.
+A terrific way to appreciate the progression of the seasons is to observe your local conditions using weather-measuring instruments.
+Mounting a weather station sensor suite outside is a simple addition to your other autumn weather chores, and being able to track daily conditions as they change can be a lot of fun.
+As winter approaches and you are better used to watching conditions, you will be better able to predict weather changes that will affect your family and their safety.
 You can even make your station part of a personal weather station network which will help to predict storm patterns and tornado conditions.